tmthecoder/blog/_posts/2022-03-16-introduction.md

 In terms of stuff I've actually made, I've made a few open source packages (just look through my [GitHub](https://github.com/tmthecoder)).
 I've also published a few apps on the iOS, Android, and macOS stores.
 My favorite (and most recent) is [cClip](https://cclip.app/).

+If you want to see some more about my current projects, take a look at [my projects page](https://tmthecoder.dev/#/projects/)

 # Where's this Going?

 So, now you know a bit about me & my code story and you're probably reading this thinking, "He's a really cool person, but what's up with the rest of the blog?" (if you're not, just let me have my moment).

 I'm planning on having this be a generally lighthearted blog (I've written _too much_ serious stuff in school, plus that gets boring quick) where I'll explain various experiences I've had while writing different pieces of software.
-I'm also planning on doing some tutorial-style series taht stemmed from my own experiences.
+I'm also planning on doing some tutorial-style series that stemmed from my own experiences.
 Here's my vision about the few types of posts I'll have:

 ## Experiences